micahhausler/cedar-access-control-for-k8s/docs/Setup.md

 make clean-kind
 ```

-And to cleanup the Finch VM.
+And if you're using Finch, in order to cleanup the Finch VM run:

 ```bash
 finch vm stop